 The Carpet Museum and Store, located in the center of Ashgabat, is a great place to start in your textile and historical education.
 The main carpet factory in Ashgabat located on Kuragli Street employs 200 people who produce the traditional “Bukhara” rugs by hand on looms.

 The Tolkuchka Bazaar, open on Sundays and located just outside of Ashgabat has the best prices on carpets; here you can easily spend an entire day wandering through the market, taking in the colors, smells, and local flavor.

 Local Home Visit: Gurban Yurtakov, Ashgabat: 327776 or 327834.
 Call to make an appointment.
 Speaks Turkmen and Russian.

-Important Details: Export tax information is offered at the U.S. Embassy Ashgabat website, www.usemb-ashgabat.rpo.at/carpets.html.
+Important Details: Business and other export tax information is offered on the U.S. Embassy Ashgabat website.

-JESSICA P. HAYDEN is a freelance writer who lives in Almaty, Kazakhstan.
+JESSICA P. HAYDEN is a freelance writer who lived in Almaty, Kazakhstan.